Michigan vs. Maryland NCAA Football Odds, Plays and Insights | November 20, 2021

 Maryland Stats and Trends

-- Maryland has played 10 games, with three wins against the spread.

-- The Terrapins have yet to cover the spread this season when underdogs by 14.5 points or more.
+- The Terrapins have yet to cover the spread this year when underdogs by 14.5 points or more.

-- Maryland's games this year have hit the over five times in 10 opportunities (50%).
+- Maryland's games this season have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.